 Anti-static refers to a material's ability to suppress or prevent charge generation and static from building on people and equipment.
-Most antistatic materials are not capable of decaying a static charge fast enough to prevent unwanted ESD events from occurring.
-Some carpet marketed as anti-static is sprayed with a topical antistat that wears off over time; this type of carpet cannot be static properly, antimanufactured using yarns with carbon grounded.
-To eliminate static carpet should be fibers.
+Most anti-static materials are not capable of decaying a static charge fast enough to prevent unwanted ESD events from occurring.
+Some carpet marketed as anti-static is sprayed with a topical anti-stat that wears off over time; this type of carpet cannot be grounded.
+To eliminate static properly, anti-static carpet should be manufactured using yarns with carbon fibers.
 We call this type of carpet ESD carpet.